bowenli0379/My-EE-551-Project/README.md

 This repo is my EE-551-Spring individual project. | Name: Bowen Li

 ### Proposals
-In this project, I will use the relevant data set on Kaggle website to establish a Random Forest model to find out the key factors that affact the turnover of employers in an enterprise.
-Combining these variables into a single indicator will help the company to understand which employees need to be focused on and forecast the employees on the job, and judge the probability of their leaving.
+In this project, I will use the relevant data set on Kaggle website to establish a Random Forest model to find out the key factors that affact the turnover of employers in an enterprise.Combining these variables into a single indicator will help the company to understand which employees need to be focused on and forecast the employees on the job, and judge the probability of their leaving.
+At the end, I used K-means to do a further analysis.

-### Dataset
+## Dataset
 https://www.kaggle.com/jiangzuo/hr-comma-sep/version/1

-### Tools
+## Tools
 Anaconda, Jupyternotebook

-### Library
+## Library
 Numpy, Pandas, Matplotlib, Seaborn, Scitlearn

-### Model
+## Model
-Random Forest
+Random Forest, K-means

-### TODO List
+## TODO List
     Step1: Exploratory Data Analysis
-- Find out the type of feature.
+    - Find out the type of features.
-- Check if there are some missing values.
+    `Total amount of data is 14,999 which contains 9 independent variables and 1 dependent variable`
+    - View the basics of the data.
+    ```Python
+    df.info()
+    df.describe()
+    ```
     - Plot the distribution of features.

 Step2: Data Preprocessing
 - Process missing values.